jneem/teddy/README.md

 published by Faro and Kulekci, but Teddy does it in a way that scales a bit better.
 Namely:

-1. Teddy's core algorithm scans the haystack in 16 byte chunks.
-16 is significant because it corresponds to the number of bytes in a SIMD vector.
+1. Teddy's core algorithm scans the haystack in 16 or 32 byte chunks, depending on your processor.
+We will describe the algorithm here for 16 byte chunks, but the 32 byte case is similar.
-   If one used AVX2 instructions, then we could scan the haystack in 32 byte chunks.
-Similarly, if one used AVX512 instructions, we could scan the haystack in 64 byte chunks.
-Hyperscan implements SIMD + AVX2, we only implement SIMD for the moment.
-(The author doesn't have a CPU with AVX2 support... yet.)
 2. Bitwise operations are performed on each chunk to discover if any region of it matches a set of precomputed fingerprints from the patterns.
 If there are matches, then a verification step is performed.
 In this implementation, our